Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Reductions and exact solutions

 Eq. \eqref{eq:ext_Burgers_self_similar_1} has the solution in the form

 where

 and $'$ denotes the derivative with respect to the function argument, $C_{5}$ is an arbitrary constant.

 In the case of $\bar{\alpha}=0$ we cannot find self--similar solution of Eq. \eqref{eq:ext_Burgers_3}.
 However, one can obtain stationary solution of Eq. \eqref{eq:ext_Burgers_3} at $\bar{\alpha}=0$ that is expressed via the Airy functions.
-This solution can be obtained using generator $\eta^{4}$ or by the direct integration of the stationary case of Eq. \eqref{eq:ext_Burgers_3} at $\bar{\alpha}=0$.
+For instance, this solution can be obtained using nonclassical infinitesimal $\eta^{4}$.

 Let us note that using the Cole--Hopf transformation one can obtain more general self--similar solution of Eq. \eqref{eq:ext_Burgers_3} at $\bar{\alpha}=1$.
 This solution has the form

 where $C_{6}$ and $C_{7}$ are arbitrary constants.